dillacorn/ahtarchy/extra_notes/Steam_Launch_Options_Wayland_Hyprland.md

 ```
 cap frame rate to a consistantly achieved value.. for me that's 120fps unfortunantly and I hate how this game preforms but it's a good example.

+Ideally I won't be using lossless scaling for this title.

 ## Elden Ring
 (60fps lock multiplied by 4 = 240 fps)